 Lee K. Brown

-Dr Brown received his undergraduate degree in electrical engineering from the Massachusetts Institute of Technology, USA, and his medical degree from the Mt.
+Dr Lee K. Brown received his undergraduate degree in electrical engineering from the Massachusetts Institute of Technology, USA, and his medical degree from the Mt.
 Sinai School of Medicine of the City University of New York, USA.
 Following residency training in internal medicine at the Mt.
 Sinai Hospital in New York City, he completed a pulmonary fellowship at Mt.
 Sinai Medical Center of Greater Miami, USA.
 After full-time faculty appointments at the Mt.
 Sinai School of Medicine and University of Arizona College of Medicine, USA, he moved to Albuquerque to assume the medical directorship of the New Mexico Center for Sleep Medicine, USA.
-Dr Brown joined the full-time faculty of the University of New Mexico School of Medicine in August 2004 as Professor of Internal Medicine and Pediatrics, Executive Director of the Program in Sleep Medicine/University Hospital Sleep Disorders Center, and Associate Chief (Outpatient Services) of the Division of Pulmonary and Critical Care Medicine.
-In April 2004 Dr Brown was promoted to Vice Chair (Clinical Program Development), in July 2010 to Interim Vice Chair (Clinical Affairs), and in January 2011 to Vice Chair (Clinical Operations), all in the Department of Internal Medicine; as of July 1, 2006 he was granted tenure.
+Dr Brown joined the full-time faculty of the University of New Mexico School of Medicine in August of 2004 as Professor of Internal Medicine and Pediatrics, Executive Director of the Program in Sleep Medicine/University Hospital Sleep Disorders Center, and Associate Chief (Outpatient Services) of the Division of Pulmonary and Critical Care Medicine.
+In April of 2004 Dr Brown was promoted to Vice Chair (Clinical Program Development), in July of 2010 to Interim Vice Chair (Clinical Affairs), in January of 2011 to Vice Chair (Clinical Operations), and in August of 2013 to Senior Vice Chair (Clinical Affairs), all in the Department of Internal Medicine; as of July 1, 2006 he was granted tenure.
 His clinical and research interests include sleep disorders, pleural disease, and respiratory physiology.

-Doctor Brown served as chair of the Sleep Network and formerly served on the Steering Committee of the Sleep Institute of the American College of Chest Physicians.
+Dr Brown served as chair of the Sleep Network and formerly served on the Steering Committee of the Sleep Institute of the American College of Chest Physicians.
 He is a member of the editorial board of CHEST, and an Associate Editor of the Journal of Clinical Sleep Medicine.
 He previously chaired the Membership Committee, the Publications Committee, and the Education Committee for the American Academy of Sleep Medicine, served a 3-year term as a member of the Board of Directors, and currently serves on the In-service Examination Task Force.
 Dr Brown also completed 3 years of service on the Board of Directors of the American Thoracic Society (ATS), and was chair of the Council of Chapter Representatives of the ATS.
 He completed 3 years as chair of the ATS Health Policy Committee and previously served on the Planning Committee and Audit and Finance Committee, the Planning Committee of the ATS Assembly on Clinical Problems, and chaired that Assembly's Nominating Committee.
-He served as president of the Greater Albuquerque Medical Association in 2008 and remains on that organization's Board of Trustees, currently as Secretary, and was president of the New Mexico Thoracic Society for the 2010–2011 term.
-Dr Brown currently serves on the Polysomnography Practice Advisory Committee for the New Mexico Medical Board and the New Mexico Respiratory Care Advisory Board.
+He served as President of the Greater Albuquerque Medical Association in 2008 and remained on that organization's Board of Trustees, first as member-at-large, then as Secretary, and finally as their representative on the New Mexico Medical Society Council, until 2014.
+He served as President of the New Mexico Thoracic Society for the 2010 to 2011 term.
+Dr Brown serves on the Polysomnography Practice Advisory Committee for the New Mexico Medical Board and currently chairs the New Mexico Respiratory Care Advisory Board.
 In the public domain, Dr Brown served on the executive committee (as treasurer) of the Board of Directors of the American Lung Association of Arizona/New Mexico.